How Does a Home Equity Line of Credit Work?

 Depending on the current index, these fixed rates may be higher than the variable rate but provide payment consistency.
 The fixed rate payment typically includes principal and interest.

-The amount you can borrow depends on your home's equity.
+The amount you can borrow depends, in part, on your home's equity.
 Different banks and credit unions set maximum borrowing limits.
 At BECU, for example, the limit is up to $500,000.
-However, your limit will depend on other variables, including your combined loan-to-value ratio, occupancy type and income.
+However, your limit will depend on other variables, including your occupancy type, income and combined loan-to-value ratio.

-Someone who has paid down more of their original mortgage, has a high credit score, strong credit history and has more available equity may be able to borrow more money with a HELOC.
+Someone who has paid down more of their original mortgage, has a high credit score, strong credit history and a low combined loan-to-value ratio may be able to borrow more money with a HELOC.

 How Much Does a HELOC Cost?